addcarwidgets logoAdd Car Widgets

 Do wireless CarPlay adapters work with the iPhone 17?

-Yes, after firmware updates.
-The major adapter brands shipped iPhone 17 compatibility fixes in late 2025 — update the adapter in its vendor app before troubleshooting anything else.
+Generally yes, but firmware matters.
+If an adapter acts up after you switch to a 17, update it in its vendor app before troubleshooting anything else.
 Our adapter ranking notes current firmware status for each.

 Build your CarPlay